thenativeweb/timer2/README.md

 });
 ```

+*Note: You must unbind any callbacks that were registered using `on` if you don't need the timer any longer.
+As a timer is nothing but an instance of [EventEmitter2](https://github.com/hij1nx/EventEmitter2), you can use all of its functions, `off` and `removeAllListeners`.*

 ### Controlling timers

 You can stop a running timer at an arbitrary point in time.
 For that you need to call its `stop` function.